pranigopu/mastersProject/conceptual-notes/bayesian-inference/sampling-methods.md

 **NOTE**: "Simulate" <br>
 $\implies$ Simulate the system defined by the Hamiltonian equations <br>
-$\implies$ Travelling along the contours as per the momencceptance criterion for HMC
+$\implies$ Travelling along the contours as per the momentum

 #### Metropolis acceptance criterion for HMC
 > **Reference**: [_MCMC using Hamiltonian dynamics_ by Radford M. Neal](https://arxiv.org/pdf/1206.1901)